bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 * Failover mechanisms to reroute tasks in case of device failure.
 * This approach ensures seamless hardware connectivity and reliable, efficient POS operations.

-## Challange 3: device malfunction when they are needed the most
+### Challenge 3: device malfunction when they are needed the most

 Imagine the stress when the receipt printer suddenly stops working and the line of annoyed customers keeps growing.
 Or when the waitstaff tries to print kitchen tickets, but the printer fails—disrupting the entire food preparation flow.